sydbross/dog-rescue-pattern-library/README.md

     The secondary typeface is a strong, comfortable sans serif font.
 It is bold, friendly and gives off happy vibes.

     Use the secondary typeface for headers and text in the banner.
 colors:
   primary: |
     The primary colour is a soothing, friendly and calm purple.
 Use it for headers, nav and footer.
   secondary: |
     The secondary colour is a much deeper, cool plum.
 Use it for all body copy, banner text, and button text.
-    neutral: |
+  accent: |
     The neutral colour is another calm colour, a pinkish beige.
 Use it for the dividers.
-    bg: |
+  neutral: |
-      The background colour is a cool neutral lavender.
+    The neutral colour is a cool neutral lavender.
 Use it for the background.
 ---

 Loyal Rescue Inc. is a foster-based rescue and we do not operate a shelter.